kumahq/kuma-website/docs/docs/1.0.6/policies/mutual-tls.md

 ## Usage of "provided" CA

-Whenever we want to provide our own CA root certificate and key, we can use the `provided` backend.
+If you choose to provide your own CA root certificate and key, you can use the `provided` backend.
+With this option, you must also manage the certificate lifecycle yourself.

-Unlike the `builtin` backend, with `provided` we need to first upload the certificate and key that Kuma will use as [Secret resources](/docs/1.0.6/documentation/secrets), and then reference the Secrets to the mTLS configuration.
+Unlike the `builtin` backend, with `provided` you first upload the certificate and key as [Secret resources](/docs/1.0.6/documentation/secrets), and then reference the Secrets in the mTLS configuration.

-We are responsible for providing the CA root certificate + key and also to manage their lifecycle.
-Kuma will then use our CA root certificate + Key to automatically provision (and rotate) data plane certificates for every replica of every service.
+Kuma then provisions data plane proxy certificates for every replica of every service from the CA root certificate and key.

-First we need to upload our CA root certificate and key as [Kuma Secrets](/docs/1.0.6/documentation/secrets) so that we can later reference them.

-Once the secrets have been created, to enable a `provided` mTLS for the entire Mesh we can apply the following configuration:
+Sample configuration:

 :::: tabs :options="{ useUrlFragment: false }"
 ::: tab "Kubernetes"